crcn/cupboard/README.md

 - Customizable actions: publish, bump, etc.
 - Push to both npm, and git with one command.
 - Ability to call a command against multiple projects. e.g:
-	- `cupboard ignore --all node_modules` adds node_modules to all .gitignore files.
+	- `cbd ignore --all node_modules` adds node_modules to all .gitignore files.
-	- `cupboard open my-app+another-app` opens the given applications in finder.
+	- `cbd open my-app+another-app` opens the given applications in finder.

 ## To-Do